theRealAph/ScopeLocals/README.md

 Define a standard, lightweight way to pass contextual information from a caller to callees in the currently executing thread, or in its child threads.
-In particular, extent locals are intended to replace `ThreadLocal`s for sharing information with a very large number of child threads.
+In particular, extent locals are intended to replace thread-local variables for sharing information with a very large number of child threads.
 This usage especially applies to virtual threads.

 ## Goals